 Home » Attractions » History & Culture » Landmarks » Pitesti Prison: The Inferno of Communist Experiments

-The former Pitesti Prison was opened as a memorial in 2014.
-The former cells are now exhibition spaces where you can discover key facts about the communist regime in Romania, its means of repression, and complete control.
-Detailed information on the country’s elites from the interwar and the outcome of the Second World War present the dramatic end of the democratic era and the destruction of its representatives, most of the space being used to present the different stages of the tragic ‘Pitesti phenomenon’.
+The former Pitesti Prison became a memorial only in 2014.
+The cells are now exhibition spaces where you can discover key facts about the communist regime, its means of repression, and complete control.
+Detailed information on the interwar elites and the outcome of WW2 present the dramatic end of the democratic era.

-Don’t miss the book shop Manuscript if you want to learn more about communist prisons in Romania.
+Don’t miss the bookshop Manuscript if you want to learn more about communist prisons in Romania.

-More details about Pitesti Memorial on http://pitestiprison.org
+You can find more details about the Pitesti experiment on http://pitestiprison.org

 Location: 30 Negru Voda, Pitesti